Left atrial volume: Measurement

 The left atrial volume is commonly measured by echocardiography or magnetic resonance tomography.
 It is calculated from biplane recordings with the equation:

 where A4c and A2c denote LA areas in 4- and 2-chamber views respectively, and L corresponds to the shortest long-axis length measured in either views.

 Usually, the volume of the left atrium is divided by the body surface area in order to provide an extensive property, which is independent from body size.
 The resulting index is referred to as left atrial volume index (LAVI):

 Physiology

-LAVI between 21 and 52 mL/m2 is regarded as normal.
+LAVI between 16 and 34 ml/m2 is regarded as normal.
+2015 ASE guidelines.

 Pathophysiologiy and clinical implications

 Enlargement of the left atrium is a form of cardiomegaly.
 Moderately increased LAVI (63 to 73 mL/m2) is associated with slightly elevated mortality hazard and severely increased LAVI (>73 mL/m2) with significantly higher hazard ratio of mortality.

 LAVI predicts survival after acute myocardial infarction, postoperative atrial fibrillation in subjects undergoing heart surgery, atrial fibrillation and stroke as well as hospital admission in ambulatory patients.